 If line 9 is $2,500 or more, you generally must deposit the tax liability by Electronic Federal Tax Payment System (EFTPS).
 However, if you deposited all taxes accumulated in the first 3 quarters of the year and your fourth quarter liability is less than $2,500, you may pay the accumulated fourth quarter taxes with Form 944.

-Line 10d: Refundable Portion of Credit for Qualified Sick and Family Leave Wages From Worksheet 1: Enter the refundable portion of the credit for qualified sick and family leave wages from Worksheet 1, Step 2, line 2k.
+Line 10f: Refundable portion of credit for qualified sick and family leave wages for leave taken after March 31, 2021, and before October 1, 2021.
+Enter the refundable portion of the credit for qualified sick and family leave wages from Worksheet 2, Step 2, line 2q, found in the instructions for Form 944.

-Line 11: Balance Due: If line 9 is more than line 10h, enter the difference on line 11.
+Line 11: Balance due.
+If line 9 is more than line 10h, enter the difference.
+Otherwise, see the instructions for line 12.

-Line 12: Overpayment: If line 10h is more than line 9, enter the amount on line 12.
+Line 12: Overpayment.
+If line 10h is more than line 9, enter the difference.

 Please note: There should never be an entry on both lines 11 and 12.